 We encourage and assist those who are interested in family history in the City of Kingston, in Frontenac County and Lennox & Addington County.
 We also maintain an extensive Library of books and other research materials and an on-going publications program, with more than 200 books available for sale.
 You’re welcome to join us.
 For more information, please visit our Membership page.
 We’ll look forward to seeing you!

 - Saturday, November 17th – In connection with Remembrance Day, Nancy Cutway will speak to us about WWI and Vimy.

 - Visitors are welcome.
 Please join us!
+Each meeting is preceded by a brief educational session that starts at 9:30 am, followed a short business meeting at 10:00 am, and then a guest speaker or program.
 For more information about meeting times, locations, lunch arrangements and more, please visit our Meetings page.

 - Minutes of past meetings, speakers’ handouts, newsletters and more are available to Kingston Branch members in the Members Only section.

 Website Welcome to the new WordPress version of our website.
 All of the content from the previous version can be found here, in a slightly revised format.
 If you have any questions or comments, please contact the webmaster at email@example.com

 Members-Only Section We are experiencing a problem with log-ins to the Members Only section of our website.
 We apologize for the inconvenience and are working hard to fix this.
 In the meantime, if you wish to access a Members Only item, please contact Jo Stanbridge at firstname.lastname@example.org and we will send it to you by email.